Mitigating Heterogeneity-Induced Drift in Hierarchical Sign-Based Federated Learning: Introduction

+\item We develop a sign-based HFL framework for hierarchical edge--cloud networks, where devices transmit only stochastic-gradient signs during local training, edge servers aggregate them through majority vote, and the cloud periodically averages the resulting edge models.
+This provides a communication-efficient baseline for studying sign-based learning in hierarchical edge--cloud architectures.

+\item We provide a nonconvex convergence analysis showing how local aggregation, cloud aggregation, stochastic-gradient noise, and inter-cluster gradient dissimilarity affect convergence.
+The analysis reveals that, unlike HFL schemes based on full-precision SGD updates or their conventionally quantized variants, naive sign-based HFL suffers from a persistent heterogeneity-induced drift term, which cannot be removed by increasing the number of global rounds or by tuning the standard hyperparameters alone.

+\item To counter the effect of edge-level drift, we introduce \(\mathtt{DC\text{-}HierSignSGD}\), a drift-corrected sign-based HFL algorithm in which devices apply a cloud-assisted gradient correction before taking the sign.
+We analyze its convergence behavior, extend the result to the majority-vote setting, and show experimentally that the correction improves the stability and accuracy of sign-based HFL under inter-cluster heterogeneity while preserving binary device--edge communication during local training. \end{itemize}

-\textit{Notations:} Throughout the text, we use bold lowercase letters and italic letters to indicate vectors and scalars, respectively. $[\mathbf{a}]_i$ is the $i$th element of $\mathbf{a}$.
+\textit{Notation:} Throughout the text, we use bold lowercase letters and italic letters to indicate vectors and scalars, respectively. $[\mathbf{a}]_i$ is the $i$th element of $\mathbf{a}$.
 The operator $\operatorname{sgn}(\cdot)$ represents the element-wise sign function.
 A vector norm and its dual are denoted by $\|\cdot\|$ and $\|\cdot\|_\ast$, respectively.
 The inner product of two vectors is expressed by $\langle \cdot, \cdot \rangle$.
-The expectation operator is denoted by $\mathbb{E}\{\cdot\}$, though for brevity, we may occasionally denote the expectation by $\overline{\{\cdot\}}$.
+The expectation operator is denoted by $\mathbb{E}\{\cdot\}$.
 For any function \(f\), \(\nabla f\) indicates its gradient.
-The hat notation $\hat{({\cdot})}$ denotes an estimate of a given variable. $\mathbf{1}_p$ represents the all-one vector. $\mathcal{Z}(\cdot)$ represents a stochastic quantization operator.
+The hat notation $\hat{({\cdot})}$ denotes an estimate of a given variable.
 Also, see Table \ref{tab:notation} for a more detailed summary of the notation and symbols used throughout the paper.